12 8 / 2013

 10 3 / 2013

-Anonymous asked: Was it extremely difficult getting into Williams in the first place?
+Anonymous said: Was it extremely difficult getting into Williams in the first place?

 AASLKDJAKDJF SORRY, I saw this ask earlier, but then I went on hiatus before answering it because it’s kind of an involved answer, and I was drowning in tutorial work.